How To Get Started with Photo Organization of Old Family Photos

 - Event [Howard Family Reunion]

-- For photos of an event that might include many people, I will add an event subfolder under the main surname.
+- For photos of an event that might include a number of photos of a particular individual(s), I will add an event subfolder under the main surname.

 - Head of household Folder [Lester Howard]